 Why it matters more than chlamydia: Two reasons.
 First, it's developing resistance to antibiotics at a serious rate — standard oral antibiotics no longer work reliably in most countries.
 Second, throat gonorrhoea is particularly hard to clear and frequently recurs or persists.

-The treatment: Ceftriaxone — a single intramuscular injection (500mg in most countries, 1g in some).
-This is first-line almost everywhere now because oral options can no longer be counted on.
+The treatment: Ceftriaxone — a single intramuscular injection.
+Current guidance has been moving toward a 1g dose (up from 500mg) as resistance rises, so the exact dose your clinic uses may vary; either way it's first-line now because oral options can no longer be counted on.
 It's a quick injection, not a course of tablets — you don't need to worry about remembering pills.

 Test of cure: Standard for gonorrhoea, especially throat infections.
 Throat gonorrhoea is stubborn — a follow-up swab at 2–3 weeks is important, and your doctor may want to retest regardless of whether you have symptoms.